kel-z/HSR-Scanner/README.md

 ### Notes

+- UID will not be included by default.
+This can be changed in the configure tab.
+- If the Trailblazer variant cannot be determined during the scan, it will default to `Stelle`.
 - SPD substats have a hidden decimal place that the scanner cannot directly parse.
 As a result, reproducing your character's stats (such as on optimizer websites) will most likely have a lower SPD stat than what it displays in-game.
 This is not an issue with the scanner, but rather a limitation when obtaining substats through OCR.
 - Flat substats and percentage substats are differentiated by an underscore suffix in the key.
   - Main stats will never have an underscore suffix.